 2. Analytical Skills

-Analytical skills involve the ability to collect, analyse and interpret data.
+Analytical skills involve the ability to collect, analyze and interpret data.
 These skills can be applied to a wide range of fields, including marketing, finance, and human resources.
 For example, employees can learn how to use data analysis tools like Excel, Google Sheets, or APIs to help them make better and faster decisions.

 3. Organizational Transformation Skills